Jump to: LSE Blogs; Further reading

 For examples, please go to any of the blog sites below and contact the editors directly to discuss writing a post based on your research or expertise.

 Use social media to alert people to your work.
-Back in early blogging days, it was possible to simply check in on blogs you were interested in.
+Back in the early blogging days, it was possible to simply check in on blogs you were interested in.
 Today, with overwhelming amounts of content, you need to give people a hand.
-Twitter is incredibly helpful for this.
+Social media is incredibly helpful for this.
+LSE's blogs have their own social media channels to promote your work, if you don't have them yourself.

 Ask your academic department to promote your blogs.
 They will have their own communication channels with an existing community of people interested in your area.
 Also make sure your posts are included on your profile page, which can be especially effective to let people know what you do if readers (such as policymakers and media professionals) don’t have access to paywalled journals.

 How often should you post?
 This is really up to you, and depends on the kind of blogging you do and feel comfortable with.
-What is crucial is that you keep your blogging going.
-Contributing to a group blog makes a massive difference in terms of sharing the load, especially if there’s also an editor who manages content day to day.
-If it is just you, though, consider posting at least once a month.
+But the more you blog, the more opportunities there are for people to learn about your work.
+What's crucial is that you keep your blogging going.
+Contributing to an established blog makes a massive difference in terms of sharing the load, as editors can support you and manage the publication process.
+If it is just you, consider posting at least once a month.
 Over time, the process will become easier.

 Why academics (and students) should take blogging / social media seriously Duncan Green, LSE Impact Blog